-Conditions of the skin are as varied as the human beings who have them.
-The condition of your skin is created from a variety of factors, including age, ethnicity, environmental factors including sun exposure level, diet, personal habits, and your family tree (that is, heredity).
-The information contained here is intended to serve only as an overview of general skin care concerns and should not replace the advice of a skin care professional, or dermatologist.
+The condition of your skin is influenced by a variety of factors, including age, ethnicity, environmental factors (sun exposure, diet, personal habits), and heredity (family history).
+The information contained here is intended to serve only as an overview of general skin care concerns and should not replace the advice of a dermatologist.

 What are the some of the most common skin care concerns?

 Acne – This is the most common skin condition that affects human beings.
 While it mostly affects teenagers who are undergoing hormonal changes, many adults suffer with acne as well.
 Acne ranges in severity, requiring topical treatment in some individuals and systemic treatment in others.
 The condition can cause scarring as well.
 If you have mild or moderate acne, you may be able to treat it with cleansers, soaps, or astringents that are widely available over the counter.
-You can also use alpha hydroxy acids or benzoyl peroxide.
-If you have a more severe case of acne, you may require systemic treatment, which includes the administration of oral antibiotics or perhaps even hormonal therapies.
+You can also use alpha-hydroxy acids (such as salicyclic acid) or benzoyl peroxide.
+If you have a more severe case of acne, you may require systemic treatment, which includes the administration of oral antibiotics, oral vitamin A compounds, or hormonal therapies.
 Your personal treatment will depend upon the cause of your acne, which can include bacteria, genetics, hormones, clogged pores or a combination of those factors.

-Age spots or freckles – Age spots (lentigines) and freckles (ephelides) are commonly caused from sun exposure.
-Both are also otherwise known as "pigmented spots."
+Age spots or freckles – Age spots or liver spots (lentigines) and freckles (ephelides) are commonly caused from sun exposure.
 Age spots can occur in all skin types, typically arising later in life; freckles usually occur in people with fair skin.
-There are several ways to treat each, including hydroquinone and Retin A. However, hydroquinone is not suitable treatment for persons with darker skin.
-If you have darker skin, you should plan to use a treatment that contains Kojic acid.
+There are several ways to treat each, including hydroquinone and tretinoin.
+However, hydroquinone is not suitable treatment for persons with darker skin.
+If you have darker skin, you should plan to use a treatment that contains Kojic acid or vitamin C.

-Aging skin— It’s the harsh truth: No matter who you are or what your ethnicity may be, your skin will require different care as the years go by.
+Aging skin— No matter who you are or what your ethnicity may be, your skin will require different care as the years go by.
 Chances are that as you age, you will experience increased dryness, changes in facial contour, changes in hair growth, and decreased sweating.
 These are the impacts of the aging process.
-However, several treatments have proven effective for warding off Father Time.
-These include: Alpha hydroxy acids, Vitamin A, copper peptide, alpha lipoic acids, L-ascorbic acids (Vitamin C).
+However, several treatments have proven effective.
+These include alpha hydroxy acids and vitamin A.

-Melasma – There are a number of treatments for this discoloration condition, also known as chloasma, which causes brown or tan patches on the face, neck or lips.
+Melasma – There are a number of treatments for this discoloration condition, also known as chloasma, which causes brown or tan patches on the face and neck.
 The condition is aggravated by sun exposure, but does not cause redness or swelling.
-If you think you have melasma, but you haven’t visited a physician or dermatologist, it is important to receive an official diagnosis before beginning any treatment.
-This condition is most common among women who are on birth control pills, pregnant, or taking hormone replacement therapy, but men also get melasma.
-This condition is commonly treated with hydroquinone, kojic acid, azelaic acid, L-ascorbic acids (Vitamin C), or mandelic acid.
+If you think you have melasma, but you have not visited a dermatologist, it is important to receive an official diagnosis before beginning any treatment.
+This condition is most common among women who are on birth control pills, pregnant, or taking hormone replacement therapy.
+However, men also get melasma.
+This condition is commonly treated with hydroquinone, kojic acid, azelaic acid, L-ascorbic acids (vitamin C), or mandelic acid.
 To ensure effective treatment, you should use a sunscreen at all times.

 Can't find the health information you’re looking for?